crose72/OperationSquirrel/SquirrelDefender/README.md

 5. Execute `sudo ./squirreldefender` to run the program
 6. Execute `./unit_tests` to run the unit tests
 7. If the video doesn't display on your monitor, try executing `sudo systemctl restart nvargus-daemon`

+## To have this program run when the jetson nano powers on create a systemd service
+    # Create a .service file (one is already included in this folder so you can just copy that)
+    sudo nano /etc/systemd/system/squirrel_defender.service

+    # Here's what the file looks like anyways:
+        [Unit]
+        Description=Squirrel Defender program
+        After=network.target nvargus-daemon.service

+        [Service]
+        Type=simple
+        ExecStartPre=/bin/systemctl restart nvargus-daemon.service
+        ExecStart=<path-to-exe>/squirreldefender
+        WorkingDirectory=<path-to-build-folder>//SquirrelDefender/build
+        StandardOutput=journal
+        SandardError=journal
+        Restart=always
+        User=root

+        [Install]
+        WantedBy=multi-user.target

+    # Save the file and reload the daemon
+    sudo systemctl daemon-reload

+    # Enable the service
+    sudo systemctl enable squirrel_defender.service

+    # Start the service
+    sudo systemctl start squirrel_defender.service

+    # Restart the service
+    sudo systemctl restart squirrel_defender.service

+    # Check status of the service
+    sudo systemctl status squirrel_defender.service

 ## Folder structure